ramonaoptics/dma_ip_drivers/QDMA/linux-kernel/docs/git_doc/toc/qdma_design.rst

 	QDMA IP user has the flexibility to configure any of the PCI Bars as DMA Bar from Vivado GUI when creating QDMA IP design.
 	To indicate the DMA Bar QDMA IP programs 0x0 register with 0x1FD3 identifier.
-	Driver can find DMA BAR by reading address 0x0 from each BAR and check for (return value & 0xFFFF0000) >> 16 == 0x1fd3 to find DMA BAR
+	Driver can find DMA BAR by reading address 0x0 from each BAR and check for (``return value & 0xFFFF0000) >> 16 == 0x1fd3`` to find DMA BAR
 	By default BAR#0 is considered as DMA Bar by the Driver.
 	If user does not pass the ``config_bar`` module parameter, Driver tries to accessess the PCI Bar#0 and reads the 0x0 register.
 	If it does not have the 1FD3 idenfier, driver will fail to initialize the corresponding PF/VF.
 	If user passes the ``config_bar`` parameter, driver validates the given bar number with HW configured bar number and if they match, the bar will be memory mapped.

-	Upon idenfying the DMA Bar, Driver identifies the User Bar using register QDMA_GLBL2_PF_VF_BARLITE_INT((0x10C for PF and 0x1018 for VF) and the remaining bar is marked as bypass bar.
+	Upon identifying the DMA Bar, Driver identifies the User Bar using register QDMA_GLBL2_PF_VF_BARLITE_INT((0x10C for PF and 0x1018 for VF) and the remaining bar is marked as bypass bar.

 #.
 Create xdev and add to xdev list

 	xdev is a libqdma level bok keeping structure which holds the information required for each function.
-	It is created from pdev and device configration updated according.
+	It is created from pdev and device configuration updated according.
 	Once the xdev is created, it is added to the xdev list to keep track of the multiple functions.

 #.
 Mark the device as online